FormidableLabs/victory/docs/src/content/introduction/index.md

 Check out the documentation for [Victory Native XL](https://formidable.com/open-source/victory-native/) - the rewrite of Victory Native that favors flexibility, ease of use, and performance.

-For the original Victory Native (versions ≤36), see [Getting Started with Victory Native](/docs/native).
+For the legacy versions of Victory Native, see [Getting Started with Victory Native](/docs/native).

 ## Tutorial